sinesc/adria/doc/overview.md

 `parent`

-Refers to the parent of the current this-context's constructor.
-*Note that if a method was `call`ed or `apply`ed, `parent` will refer to the parent of that context's constructor.* This is intended behaviour. `this` is not boound in Adria.
-`parent` is available wherever `this` is available.
-It is **not limited** to `proto`-defined objects.
+Refers to the parent constructor of the constructor whose prototype defines the current function. `parent` is available wherever `this` is available.
+It is **not limited** to `proto`-defined objects. `parent` operates by traversing the prototype chain, starting at `this`.

 ```javascript
 proto Base {